Complementary Medicine That Works: Biofeedback –Migraine Update!

 Conclusion

-More and more studies are coming out about the power our minds have over our bodies.
+More and more studies are coming out about the interrelatedness of mind and body, and how they can affect each other.
 Biofeedback is a way to “hack” that power, to focus it and make it work for you.
-The beauty is that once you learn the skills, you can use them as often as you want.
+The beauty is that once you learn these skills, you can use them as often as you want.
 Instead of a treatment like massage that helps for a short period of time, biofeedback teaches you techniques that can help you better manage your pain throughout your life.
 (In essence, it’s the whole “teach a man to fish” metaphor.)
 Some people find that in the long run, this practice allows them to do more and take fewer meds.
 For me, it’s just amazing that my brain finally knows the tricks to make my body listen.

 For more information: